-4.11.6 Specific approach for assessing PE, PE10, PE30
+4.13.6 Specific approach for assessing PE, PE10, PE30

 Primary objective 2 is addressed based on comparing cumulative HIV-1 incidence between the group of participants assigned to receive the VRC01 mAb (at either dose pooling over the two doses) and the group of participants assigned to the control group, and secondarily between each individual mAb dose group and the control group.
-For each prevention efficacy parameter PE, PE10 and PE30, point and 95% confidence interval (CI) estimates will be reported, along with the 2-sided p-values for testing the respective null hypotheses (with 2-sided p = 0.05 the threshold for a significant effect).
+For each prevention efficacy parameter PE, PE10 and PE30, point and 2-sided 95% CI estimates will be reported, along with the 2-sided p-values for testing the respective null hypotheses (with 2-sided p = 0.05 the threshold for a significant effect).
+Unadjusted and Holm-Bonferroni p-values will be reported for testing of the secondary endpoint efficacy parameters PE10 and PE30.